rogamba/design-patterns/README.md

 # Design Patterns

-Series of design patterns example in Java, taken from the book "Head First Design Patters" by Eric Freeman & Elisabeth Robson (highly recommended).
+Series of design patterns examples in Java, taken from the book "Head First Design Patters" by Eric Freeman & Elisabeth Robson (highly recommended).

 This is a series of super simple examples to examplify each one of them.